RelationNet2: Deep Comparison Columns for Few-Shot Learning

-We build on the `deep metric learning' line of work due to its appealing architectural simplicity, and instantaneous training for new categories.
-These methods perform few-shot recognition by using auxiliary training tasks to learn a deep image-embedding such that the embedded data becomes linearly separable \cite{koch2015siamese,vinyals2016matching,snell2017prototypical}.
+We build on deep metric learning methods due to their architectural simplicity and instantaneous training of new categories.
+These methods use auxiliary training tasks to learn a deep image-embedding such that the embedded data becomes linearly separable \cite{koch2015siamese,vinyals2016matching,snell2017prototypical}.
 Thus the decision is non-linear in image-space, but linear in the embedding space.
-For learning the target task, few-shot training data is simply memorised.
-For testing the target task at runtime, query images are matched to training examples by applying the deep embedding and comparison function.
-Within this paradigm, the recently proposed RelationNet \cite{yang2018learning} achieved state-of-the-art performance by learning a \emph{non-linear comparison function}.
-Learning the embedding and non-linear relation module jointly alleviates the reliance on the embedding's ability to generate linearly separable features.
+For learning the target task, images are simply memorized during few-shot training.
+But for testing the target task, query images are matched to training examples by deep embedding and similarity comparison function.
+Within this paradigm, the recent Relation Network \cite{yang2018learning} achieved excellent performance by learning a non-linear comparison function.
+Learning the embedding and non-linear comparison module jointly alleviates the reliance on the embedding's ability to generate linearly separable features.

-We build on this idea of jointly learning an embedding and non-linear comparison function, but take it further with the following insights.
-Different layers of deep networks represent different types of features at different levels of abstraction \cite{zeiler2014understandingCNN} -- from simple textures to complex parts.
-A general purpose comparison network should be able to make use of any and all of these cues in making its decisions.
-Therefore we work with embedding networks composed of a sequence of modules, and pair each embedding module with its own non-linear comparison module.
-Thus resulting in a column of non-linear relation modules, where prior studies used a single linear \cite{snell2017prototypical}, or non-linear comparison \cite{yang2018learning}.
+We extend this idea of jointly learning an embedding and a non-linear distance metric with the following further insights.
+First, we introduce the notion of multiple meta-learners operating at multiple abstraction levels\cut{, where multiple layers of features have been used in other problems but just fused into a single classifier \cite{hariharan2015hypercolumn} or one shallow classifier per layer \cite{lee2015deepSupNet}}.
+Concretely we train non-linear distance metrics corresponding to each embedding module in a feature hierarchy - thus covering features from simple textures to complex parts \cite{zeiler2014understandingCNN}.
+Secondly, prior studies only use a single linear \cite{snell2017prototypical} or non-linear comparison \cite{yang2018learning}.
 To provide the inductive bias that each layer of representation should be potentially discriminative for matching, and enable better gradient propagation \cite{huang2017densely} to each relation module, we deeply supervise \cite{lee2015deepSupNet} all the relation modules.
-Finally, since the hierarchy of added relation modules increases the parameter total, we develop a learned-noise stochastic regularizer to reduce overfitting and improve generalisation.
+Finally, to enable deeper embedding architectures to be used without overfitting, we design each embedding module to output a feature \emph{distribution}, thus representing each image as a distribution rather than a vector.
+This can be seen as an end-to-end learnable noise regularizer that performs data augmentation in semantic feature space rather than image space.